 In March, UCU announced that they may extend strikes further.

 Which members of staff are taking industrial action?

 Only Queen Mary staff who are members of UCU have a mandate to take part in this industrial action.
-Staff do not have to tell us that they are going to take action until the action commences.
+Staff do not have to tell us that they are going to take action.

 What is the university doing?